Hydroxylation: Synthetic hydroxylations

 Hydroxylations are well explored but only rarely practical in organic synthesis.
 Peroxytrifluoroacetic acid converts some arenes to phenols.
 Salts of peroxydisulfate converts phenols to quinols in the Elbs persulfate oxidation.
 Mixtures of ferrous sulfate and hydrogen peroxide, the Fenton reagent, behaves similarly.

 Installing hydroxyl groups into organic compounds can be effected by biomimetic catalysts, i.e. catalysts whose design is inspired by enzymes such as cytochrome P450.

 Whereas many hydroxylations insert O atoms into C\sH bonds, some reactions add OH groups to unsaturated substrates.
 The Sharpless dihydroxylation is such a reaction: it converts alkenes into diols.
 The hydroxy groups are provided by hydrogen peroxide, which adds across the double bond of alkenes.

 Hydroxylation of methane

 Methane is one of the most studied substrates for hydroxylation because it is abundant in natural gas.
-Although methane is welcome as a fuel, it would be more valuable if it could be converted to methanol.
+Although methane has value as a fuel, converting it to methanol can yield higher value.
 Studies on the hydroxylation of methane spans both synthetic and biological approaches.
 Nature has evolved enzymes called methane monooxygenases, which are efficient but impractical for commercial applications.
 Instead, synthetic catalysts have received much attention, but they too are not yet of practical value.